yigit/android-priority-jobqueue/README.md

 It is written [flexibility](https://github.com/path/android-priority-jobqueue/wiki/configuration) & functionality in mind, not performance but we'll improve performance once API and functionality list gets more stable.

+### Why ?
+Good client applications cache as much data as possible on the client side to provide best user experience.
+They make changes locally to reflect user actions instantly in a consistent way and sync data with server silently, whenever possible.
+This creates a case where you have a bunch of resource heavy operations (web requests, post processing etc) fighing for network and CPU on the device.
+After a while, it becomes really hard to schedule and prioritize all of these tasks.
+Job Queue comes handy in these cases where you can schedule your operations (jobs) with great flexibility.

+Most of the idea is based on [Google IO 2010 talk on REST client applications][8].

+### show me the code

 Since an example is worth thousands of words, here it is:

 File: SendTweetJob.java